hurlybird/Duck/README.md

 More unicode support.
 DKString currently supports enough UTF-8 for basic string functions, but more powerful string comparison and locale support would be nice.
-The main question is how much of the ICU package to include before it makes sense to just like against the whole library.
+The main question is how much of the ICU package to include before it makes sense to just link against the whole library.